Lightning-AI/pytorch-lightning/docs/source/common/lightning_cli.rst

 :code:`class_path` and instantiating it using some positional arguments, in this case :code:`self.parameters()`, and the :code:`init_args`.
 Any number of optimizers and learning rate schedulers can be added when using :code:`link_to`.

-For code simplification, the LightningCLI provides properties with already registered PyTorch built-in `optimizers` and `schedulers`.
+For code simplification, the LightningCLI provides properties with PyTorch's built-in `optimizers` and `schedulers` already registered.

 .. code-block::